mahavedalla/mahavedalla/docs/questions/panha/whether-questions-should-be-distinguished.md

-# Whether questions should be distinguished?
+Question: Whether questions should be distinguished?
 Answer in Brief: Yes, questions should be distinguished according to the answers suitable to them: (1) questions that should be answered categorically; (2) questions that should be answered analytically; (3) questions that should be answered with a counter-question; (4) questions that should be dismissed.
  Category: Pañha
 Sutta References: AN 4.42